Take a walk in Seltjarnarnes Iceland. Explore the scenery and go birdwatching on foot on the Seltjarnarnes Peninsula within the Reykjavik city limits.

 Glimpsing Grotta Lighthouse and Nature Reserve

-The geese led me right to Grótta Lighthouse.
-It looks like you can walk out to this island off the coast of Reykjavik at certain times of year at low tide.
-In fact, Grotta Lighthouse is known to be a great spot for seeing the Northern Lights in winter.
+In fact, Grotta Lighthouse is known to be a great spot for seeing the Northern Lights in winter in case you are planning a January trip to Iceland.
 When I visited Reykjavik, the island was closed off due to nesting birds.
 I satisfied myself with a view from a distance and then moved on.

 Walking the Windswept North Coast of Seltjarnarnes